katesabi/birthday-site/README.md

 # happy birthday, bestie!

-this project is a personalized birthday landing page for a best friend. the goal is to create a warm, heartfelt experience with a playful memphis-style touch, making the page feel like a digital hug.
+this project is a personalized birthday landing page for ny friend. the goal is to create a warm, heartfelt experience with a playful memphis-style touch, making the page feel like a digital hug.

 ## original concept
 🎨 custom design built by myself.